Photons x Force: Differentiable Radiation Pressure Modeling

 [1]{\texttt{L\ref{line:#1}}} In \refLine{SimulationStart} to \refLine{SimulationEnd} we perform the simulation, where we first sample \batchSize samples in one batch from their distribution using the appropriate functions.
 We then call a path tracer, which also works on batches.
 We have explained the parallelization above, but importantly, it returns the radiation for all samples in the batch.
 We then compute \refEq{Force} in \refLine{Force}, which completes the simulation.
 This process yields the resulting force, design parameters, and directions.

 \refLine{LearningStart} to \refLine{LearningEnd} is the learning loop.
 First we initialize the proxy network parameters \proxyParameters, before updating them with the gradient of the loss. \textsc{Grad} is an operator that takes a function and returns a function to compute its gradient, a part of JAX.
-The loss function in \refLine{NNLoss} $L_2$-compares the simulated force to the one inferred by the network.
+The loss function in \refLine{NNLoss} $L_1$-compares the simulated force to the one inferred by the network.
+We use the $L_1$ norm as it is more robust to outlier MC samples than $L_2$.

 In \refLine{OptimizationStart} the actual optimization starts by initializing a single design (not a batch) and adjusting it up to \refLine{OptimizationEnd}.
 Similar to \textsc{Grad}, we compute the gradient using the operator \textsc{Adjoint} that takes as argument two functions: an ODE and a loss.
 The loss in this case is seen in \refLine{ODELoss} to compare the end point of the trajectory to the desired one in $L_2$.
 It then returns another function, that computes the gradient of the loss according to the integration of the ODE from start to finish.
 Once the for loop concludes, the optimal parameters are determined and ready to be returned and deployed.